wayne2000/android-BluetoothLeGatt/README.md

 - wristband broken alert;
 - security enhancement between wristband and phone/APP;
-- The APP can work in the background, so two power saving modes to be considerred.
+- The APP can work in the background, so two power saving modes to be considerred:
     - Doze power saving mode
     - App standby power saving mode